How to set career goals

 1) Explore possibilities

-- How do my skills and interests match up with these occupations?
+- How do my skills and interests match up?
+Where are the gaps?

-- Where is the work?
+- Where is the work located?

 2) Compare options